 - Teaching plan.

 - Responses to interventions, teaching, and actions performed.

 Practice Quiz: Kawasaki Disease

 Here’s a 5 item quiz about Kawasaki Disease.
-If you need more, visit our NCLEX page.
+Please visit our nursing test bank page for more NCLEX practice questions.

 1. A 5-year-old girl Hannah is recently diagnosed with Kawasaki disease.
 Apart from the identified symptoms of the disease, she may also likely develop which of the following?